dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-06-call-with-current-continuation.md

 ```

 #### Summary
-It might seem that continuations are just implementation details of particular compiler/interpreter.
-But there is more to it though than just a compiler feature.
-Continuations are more fundamental and come up in computer science every now and then.
+It might seem that continuations are just implementation details of a particular compiler/interpreter.
+But there is more to them than just a compiler feature.
+Continuations are fundamental concept and naturally come up in computer science every now and then.
 For example, in the [Definitional Interpreters for Higher-Order Programming Languages](https://surface.syr.edu/cgi/viewcontent.cgi?referer=https://duckduckgo.com/&httpsredir=1&article=1012&context=lcsmith_other) paper by [John Reynholds](https://en.wikipedia.org/wiki/John_C._Reynolds) which you can [watch](https://skillsmatter.com/skillscasts/8261-papers-we-love-meetup) being explained by [Philip Wadler](https://twitter.com/PhilipWadler) at the [Papers We Love meetup](https://www.meetup.com/Papers-We-Love-London).